Stardock Systems, Inc. v. Reiche: Ruling on Stardock's motion for preliminary injunction

-Final settlement
+Settlement and intellectual property split

-In June 2019, the parties successfully negotiated a legal settlement.
-They agreed that Stardock will own the Star Control trademark, and Reiche and Ford will own the Ur-Quan Masters trademark, with a perpetual trademark license to the Ur-Quan Masters fan community for their open source project.
-Stardock also agreed to avoid using any plots, characters, or locations that would infringe on Reiche and Ford's copyrights, with the parties committing to discuss further disputes.
+In June 2019, the parties agreed to a settlement, with Reiche and Ford owning the right to continue their series, while Stardock owns the right to use the Star Control name for a separate game.
+Reiche and Ford would use a new name for their fictional universe, while Stardock promised to avoid using any plots, characters, or locations that would infringe on Reiche and Ford's copyrights.
+Both sides agreed that Stardock will own the Star Control trademark, and Reiche and Ford will own the Ur-Quan Masters trademark, with a perpetual trademark license to the Ur-Quan Masters fan community for their open source project.
 As part of this, Stardock dropped their trademark claims to the alien names from the first two games.
-Reiche and Ford also agreed to remain quiet about Ghosts of the Precursors for a few years, and that their game would be renamed as part of the agreement.
-One of the unusual agreements in the settlement was that Stardock's owner Brad Wardell would provide Paul Reiche with honey from his bee hives, in return for which Reiche will provide Wardell with mead.
+Reiche and Ford also agreed to remain quiet about Ghosts of the Precursors for a few years, and rename their eventual sequel.
+Reiche and Ford later announced Free Stars: Children of Infinity as a sequel to The Ur-Quan Masters, which they re-released under the new "Free Stars" series name.